Ion Torrent vies for $10 million genome prize

 "Illumina does not plan to participate," said a spokeswoman for the company, which fought off a takeover attempt by Roche Holding AG earlier this year.
 In January, Illumina announced that its next-generation sequencer, HiSeq 2500, will be able to sequence a human genome in about a day.

-"We haven't entered so far and haven't announced any intention to do so for the time being," said a spokeswoman for privately held Oxford Nanopore Technologies Ltd., which caused a stir at a technology conference in February when it unveiled a device the size of a USB memory stick capable of sequencing 150 megabases of DNA per hour.
+"We haven't entered so far and haven't announced any intention to do so for the time being," said a spokeswoman for privately held Oxford Nanopore Technologies Ltd., which caused a stir at a technology conference in February when it unveiled a device the size of a USB memory stick capable of sequencing 150,000 DNA bases per hour.
 The human genome has 6 billion bases, or chemical "letters" that spell out genes.

 "We're waiting to learn more before deciding whether to join," said Dr. Clifford Reid, president and CEO of Complete Genomics Inc., which provides whole-genome sequencing services.
 Reid wants assurances that there will be "a level playing field and an unbiased measure of accuracy" so error rates are calculated in a way that's fair to each competitor.